smartcontractkit/chainlink/core/scripts/vrfv2/testnet/README.md

 go run main.go batch-bhs-get -batch-bhs-address $BATCH_BHS_ADDRESS -block-numbers 10298742,10298741,10298740,10298739
 ```

-where `$BATCH_BHS_ADDRESS` points to the `BatchBHS` contract deployed above, and `-block-numbers` is a comma-separated
+where `$BATCH_BHS_ADDRESS` points to the `BatchBlockhashStore` contract deployed above, and `-block-numbers` is a comma-separated
 list of block numbers you want to get in a single transaction.

 ### Store many blockhashes, possibly farther back than 256 blocks

-In order to store blockhashes farther back than 256 blocks we can make use of the `storeVerifyHeader` method on the `BatchBHS`.
+In order to store blockhashes farther back than 256 blocks we can make use of the `storeVerifyHeader` method on the `BatchBlockhashStore`.

 Here's how to use it: